Seiberg-Witten equations, end-periodic Dirac operators, and a lift of Rohlin's invariant: Introduction

 \section{Introduction}

-We use the Seiberg-Witten equations to define an integer valued invariant of a smooth manifold $X$ with the integral homology of $S^1\times S^3$ that reduces mod $2$ to the Rohlin invariant~\cite{ruberman:ds,ruberman-saveliev:survey, scharlemann:phs} of $X$.
-Manifolds with this homology type arise, for instance, from furling up a homology cobordism from an integral homology sphere to itself.
-Their study should shed light on classical problems concerning the homology cobordism group $\Theta_3^H$ of integral homology spheres and the Rohlin invariant $\rho: \Theta_3^H \to \mathbb Z/2$.
-In addition, the basic example of such a manifold, namely $S^1 \times S^3$ itself, is perhaps the simplest smooth $4$-manifold that might admit an exotic smooth structure, detectable in principle by the Rohlin invariant (the Kirby--Siebenmann invariant~\cite{kirby-siebenmann} in this dimension).
+We use the Seiberg-Witten equations to define an integer valued invariant of an oriented smooth closed $4$-manifold $X$ with the integral homology of $S^1\times S^3$ that reduces mod $2$ to the Rohlin invariant~\cite{ruberman:ds,ruberman-saveliev:survey,scharlemann:phs} of $X$.
+Manifolds with this homology type arise, for instance, from furling up a homology cobordism from an integral homology sphere to itself, hence their study should shed light on classical problems concerning the homology cobordism group $\Theta_3^H$ of integral homology spheres and the classical Rohlin invariant $\rho: \Theta_3^H \to \mathbb Z/2$.
+In addition, the basic example of such a manifold, namely $S^1\times S^3$ itself, is perhaps the simplest smooth $4$-manifold that might admit an exotic smooth structure, detectable in principle by the Rohlin invariant (the Kirby--Siebenmann invariant~\cite{kirby-siebenmann} in this dimension).

-Because $b^2_+(X)=0$, the count of solutions to the Seiberg-Witten equations will depend on choices of metric and perturbation.
-The main work in the paper is to define and understand a correction term, based on a study of the Dirac operator on a non-compact manifold with end modeled on the infinite cyclic cover of $X$.
-The index of this operator is defined using Taubes' theory~\cite{T} of periodic-end operators; we extend this theory by providing a notion of spectral flow for such operators.
+Because $b^2_+(X) = 0$, the usual count of solutions to the Seiberg-Witten equations on $X$ will depend on choices of metric and perturbation.
+The main work in the paper is to define and understand a correction term to this count, based on a study of the spin Dirac operator on a non-compact manifold with end modeled on the infinite cyclic cover of $X$.
+The index of this operator is defined using Taubes' theory~\cite{T} of periodic-end operators; we extend this theory by proving a change of index formula for 1-parameter families of such operators in terms of version of spectral flow.